ebagdasa/multimodal_injection/README.md

 ## Injection Attacks in LLaVA

-Use `conda activate llava_injection` to activate specific conda environment for LLaVA.
+Use `conda activate llava_injection` or `select the kernel as llava_injection in jupyter notebook` to activate specific conda environment for LLaVA.

 In `run_llava_injection.ipynb`